im-chinmayakumar/Databricks-14-Days-AI-Challenge-/README.md

 from the **Databricks 14 Days AI Challenge**.

-The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to **production-grade data pipelines and analytics**.
+The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to **production-grade data pipelines, advanced analytics, and machine learning workflows**.

 ---